Red Tide-Related Hotlines and Information Sources

 The Coastal Ocean Monitoring and Prediction System, maintained by USF's Dr. Robert Weisberg, provides information regarding real-time surface meteorology, currents, and sea level from an array of buoys and coastal stations.

 The National Oceanic and Atmospheric Administration (NOAA) uses satellite imagery, field observations, and buoy data to assess harmful algal blooms in the Gulf of Mexico.
-A report of conditions and additional information appears on the NOAA Harmful Algal Bloom Operational Forecast System Web site.
+A report of conditions and additional information appears on the Gulf of Mexico Harmful Algal Blooms Forecast Web site.

-Documents about Florida red tide and other programs are available for download.
+Documents about red tide and other programs are available for download.

 Shellfish Harvesting Closures